Gizra/Gizra-Way-Book/work_flow_with_clients.md

 | 3 | Terms of work - triggered by client accepting the proposal | Account Manager + Operations Manager | Scope Of Work + Master Service Agreement |
 | 4 | Project Milestones - reach agreed upon payment milestones | Account Manager | email to Operations Manager |
 | 5 | Accounts Receivable | Operations Manager | Invoicing |

+###Documentation:
+It is really important to use one 'master' source for all of our documentation.
+This allows us to continue updating one document and ensures we are consistent with all our clients.

+* Price Offer Spreadsheet
+* Price Proposal Document
+  * Project and Retainer
+  * Retainer only
+* Scope of Work
+* Master Service Agreement
+* Milestone email